adaptivenetworklab/kube-class/README.md

 ## Are there any course requirements or prerequisites?
-- You dont need to have basic Docker knowledge to start this course.
+- You need to have basic Docker knowledge to start this course.
 - You must have configured a local kubernetes cluster [here](https://github.com/raflihadiana/kube-class/tree/main/a-prerequisite)